official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 still had chemical and biological weapons and was “increasing his capabilities to make more”; and he was “moving ever closer to developing a nuclear weapon”.

-135 The White House, 7 October 2002, President Bush Outlines Iraqi Threat.
+[^135]: The White House, 7 October 2002, President Bush Outlines Iraqi Threat.

 266

-The Report of the Iraq Inquiry387.
-President Bush warned the Iraqi regime that it had “an opportunity to avoid conflict” only if it took steps to comply with all its obligations [as set out in Security Council resolutions]”.
+387. President Bush warned the Iraqi regime that it had “an opportunity to avoid conflict” only if it took steps to comply with all its obligations [as set out in Security Council resolutions]”.
 The US hoped the regime would make that choice but it had “little reason to expect it”.